Xaki786/logseq-data/pages/Project Nirvana.md

   logseq.order-list-type:: number
 - Data structures practice Mastery (After all of the above are achieved) logseq.order-list-type:: number
-- Portfolio Mastery
+- Portfolio Mastery (After all of the above are achieved) logseq.order-list-type:: number
-  logseq.order-list-type:: number
-- Linked in Mastery
+- Linked in Mastery (After all of the above are achieved) logseq.order-list-type:: number
-  logseq.order-list-type:: number